Ticket Handling Process: How to Reduce Support Tickets

 Occasionally, customer support teams experience a sudden upsurge in incoming tickets.
 Whether they are anticipated or happen unexpectedly, a large number of incoming tickets means more work for agents.
 A poorly functioning team with subpar software will quickly become swamped with the workload.
 On the other hand, agents with the right tools and structure will easily address these tickets in a timely, supportive manner and help customers find solutions on their own.
 Here are some tips on the ticket handling process and how to reduce support tickets:

-Sometimes several customers send in questions detailing similar issues.
+Be proactive Sometimes several customers send in questions detailing similar issues.
 If your business experiences several support requests with the same concern or same solution, assigning parent and child tickets will help manage the large volume.
 This organizes the similar tickets into one group - one is designated as the parent and the rest are children.
 Once the issue is solved and the parent ticket is closed, the child tickets close automatically.

 In addition, support teams should look through their customer profiles and see who may have questions regarding the same problems.
 These could be customers using the same software or in similar industries.
 Instead of waiting for them to contact your customer support, your team can reduce the number of incoming tickets by preemptively alerting them to any potential issues with proactive strategies.

-In today's multichannel world, support requests come from all over.
+Be organized In today's multichannel world, support requests come from all over.
 Customers contact businesses through the phone, email, social media and online chat.
 Managing all of these sources can be a hassle, especially for a disconnected team.
 Omnichannel customer support software that consolidates incoming requests from various channels and creates tickets based on their queries is the best way to handle the connected nature of today's customers.
 Such software minimizes data entry, as agents don't have to create tickets manually for every incoming support request.
 Instead, they can spend their time directly addressing the tickets that come in.

 "Sharing knowledge streamlines the support process for customers."

-The best way to handle an increase in tickets is to be as efficient as possible.
+Be efficient The best way to handle an increase in tickets is to be as efficient as possible.
 This means assisting customers in ways that actually support them and solve their issues, not just using methods that are common practice.
 For instance, allowing collaboration with team members provides faster solutions.
 If an agent doesn't know how to solve a particular issue, he or she can ask another rep instead of transferring the customer around.
 In addition, the best support software stores articles and guidelines written by other team members.
 Each agent has access to this information, allowing reps to share answers and comment on solutions.
 Overall, sharing knowledge streamlines the support process for customers, which, as Gallup noted, increases engagement.

-Help doesn't always mean direct contact with an agent.
+Be supportive Help doesn't always mean direct contact with an agent.
 Supporting customers also means providing plenty of self-service support options.
 Offering accessible answers to basic questions gives customers the resources to solve issues on their own instead of submitting a support ticket.

 Sometimes businesses think negatively of ticket deflection.
 They assume it gives customers the implication that companies don't want to interact with them.
 On the contrary, today's customers prefer self-service support and would rather find answers on their own rather than contact an agent.